carloseduardoalvesviana/lista-de-tarefas/README.md

 ## 💻 Projeto

-Todo List App é perfeito para organizar as tarefas basicas do dia a dia.
+Perfeito para organizar as tarefas basicas do dia a dia.

 ---